 - A. The GC will maintain an achievable construction progress schedule posted in the construction field office.
 An up-to-date schedule will be required as part of the GC's requisition package.
-The development team will prepare a project schedule which must include: start date and completion date that align with the construction contract; time durations shown for punch list activities and expected occupancy date(s); and, start and end dates for the major construction activities necessary to realize project completion.
+The development team will prepare a project schedule which must include, start date and completion date that align with the construction contract; time durations shown for punch list activities and expected occupancy date(s); and start and end dates for the major construction activities necessary to realize project completion.
 The project schedule shows the progress of each of the major construction activities and illustrates an overall summary completion percentage of all activities.
-This percentage is also noted on the monthly requisitions. - B. Pencil-copies of all requisitions for payment will be made available to the CHFA Field Observer a week prior to submission.
-This requirement is designed to enable the CHFA Field Observer to review, question and comment on the proposed requisition, and determine whether the job completion percentage represented on the requisition is reasonable, before it is prepared in final form. - C. Requisitions for completed work shall consist of one original copy, signed by the architect, GC and developer/owner.
-If a formal request for stored materials has been accepted by CHFA, a request for payment for on-site inventory must be made through the CHFA form entitled "Contractor's On-site Inventory Requisition". - D. Paid invoices showing quantities and dollar amounts must be provided as back up for inventory. - E. Requisition for approved change orders may be submitted after the related work has been completed. - F. The requisition number of a change-order requisition shall match the one on the regular construction. - G. The typical GC requisition will include three CHFA forms: - 1.
-CHFA "General Contractor's Requisition" with architect's certification on the back of the same page; - 2.
-CHFA "General Contractor's Change Order Requisition" with architect's certification on the back of the same page; and, - 3.
-CHFA "Contractors On-site Inventory Requisition" signature spaces are at the bottom of the form. - H. Lien waivers will be required upon reaching and/or exceeding the following construction percent completions: 25%, 50%, 75%, and prior to release of retainage.
+This percentage is also noted on the monthly requisitions. - B. Pencil copies of all requisitions for payment will be made available to the CHFA Field Observer a week prior to submission.
+This requirement is designed to enable the CHFA Field Observer to review, question and comment on the proposed requisition, and determine whether the job completion percentage represented on the requisition is reasonable, before it is prepared in final form. - C. Requisitions for completed work shall consist of one original copy, signed (only blue ink wet signatures are accepted) by the architect, field observer, and GC.
+If a formal request for stored materials has been accepted by CHFA, a request for payment for on-site inventory must be made through the CHFA form entitled "Contractor's On-site Inventory Requisition". - D. Insurance documents and paid invoices showing quantities and dollar amounts must be provided as back up for inventory. - E. Requisition for pre-approved change orders may be submitted after the related work has been completed. - F. The requisition number of the Contractor's Requisition, Contractor's On-site Inventory Requisition and Owner's/Contractor's Change-Order Requisition shall match the one on the regular construction requisition and advance. - G. The typical GC requisition may include four CHFA forms: - 1.
+CHFA "General Contractor's Requisition" with architect's certification and field observer's statement signature spaces are at the bottom of the form; and if applicable the forms below; - 2.
+CHFA "General Contractor's Change Order Requisition" with architect's certification and field observer's statement signature spaces are at the bottom of the form.; - 3.
+CHFA "Owner's Change Order Requisition" with architect's certification and field observer's statement signature spaces are at the bottom of the form. and, - 4.
+CHFA "Contractors On-site Inventory Requisition" with architect's certification and field observer's statement signature spaces are at the bottom of the form. - H. Lien waivers will be required upon reaching and/or exceeding the following construction percent completions: 25%, 50%, 75%, and prior to release of retainage.
 Percent completion is reflected on the Contractor's Requisition.
-Lien waivers must reflect work completed by all subcontractors and vendors paid since the prior submission of lien waivers.
-A list of subcontractors/suppliers should be submitted with the lien waivers.
-Submitted lien waivers will be reconciled with the prior months' requisitions.
-Each lien waiver must be signed and notarized.
-If 100% of the lien waivers for the prior months are not submitted, the monthly requisition will not be paid.
-If hard cost savings has been realized and submitting 100% lien waivers for the prior months requisition is not possible, a credit change order documenting this savings is recommended so this savings can be used in the project for additional betterments.
+Lien waivers must reflect work completed by all subcontractors and vendors, and funds advanced to purchase on-site inventory paid since the prior submission of lien waivers.
+A list of subcontractors/suppliers should be submitted within the lien waivers summary sheet.
+Submitted lien waivers will be reconciled with the prior milestone requisitions.
+Each lien waiver must be signed.
+If 100% of the lien waivers for the prior milestones are not submitted, the monthly requisition will not be paid.
+If hard cost savings have been realized and submitting 100% lien waivers for the prior milestones requisition is not possible, a credit change order documenting this savings is recommended so this savings can be used in the project for additional betterments.
 Otherwise, the contractor should submit a lien waiver for this differential to document the profit received.